lachstr/cradle/cradle_report.md

 ``Newton's Cradle can be modelled as multiple pendulums confined to swing along a single axis which undergo elastic collisions with one another.
 The pendulums rest such that there is a small amount of horizontal displacement between them.''

 ## 2.1 Fundamental Framework
-This framework was implemented in python and the following graphics generated with the matplotlib python package.
+This framework was implemented in python, and the following graphics generated with the matplotlib python package.

 We will define the mathematics required for a generalised set of $n$ independent pendulums, then compute their interactions in a cartesian coordinate system $(x,y)$ which we will call the Cradle's Frame.
 For each $i \in \{1, 2, 3, ... , n\}$ let the $i$th pendulum have length $\ell$, radius $r_i$ and mass $m_i$.
 It will also need some displacement $\Delta x_i$ along the $x$-axis, so that it 'almost touches' the others at rest.
 Each pendulum has a single degree of freedom along the axis $(\theta_i)$ in its own reference frame which obeys the differential equation of a pendulum;